oceanzhang88/MigrationViz/index.md

 <h2 style="text-align: center;">New York vs. Texas</h2>

-New York State, often perceived as struggling to retain and attract residents due to high living and housing costs, along with tax considerations, showed a more positive trend in 2022.

-Migration data reveals that 14 states had a net movement of residents to New York, with the largest influx coming from California.

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/Project2_17017442470190/NYTXBoard?:language=en-US&:display_count=n&:origin=viz_share_link&:embed=yes&:showVizHome=no" width = '900' height = '700' scrolling='yes' style="display: block; margin: auto;"></iframe>

-Texas, known for its lower cost of living, low state-tax, and a business-friendly environment, continued to attract newcomers in 2022.
-Major cities like Austin and Dallas have become magnets for tech professionals and corporations.
+When looking at New York, migration data reveals that 14 states had a net positive movement of residents to New York, with the largest influx coming from California.
+From the graph, we can also see that New York is gaining its population from many states in the West and well as Midwest, but it is also lossing a lot more people to states in the South East and Texas.

-The state welcomed residents from 41 other states, with only 9 states having a net gain of Texans.
-California, once again, was the primary source state for new Texans.
+When looking at Texas, we see that it continued to attract many newcomers in 2022.
+The state welcomed a positive amount of residents from 41 other states.
+Like we saw before, California was the primary source of people moving into Texas.

+We can also note that for both these states, we also see a loss to states in the South East while gaining people from California.

 In conclusion, states traditionally considered population strongholds, like California and New York, experienced a net loss of residents to other states.
 Conversely, states such as Texas and Florida saw an influx of people from across the nation.
+All across the board, we see that these states all lost people to states in the South East region.

 <h1 style="text-align: center;">Migration Correlated with other Factors</h1>